New Zealand to reopen malls, cafes from Thursday as virus curbs eased

 The government will unveil its annual budget on Thursday, and has warned the country would run fiscal deficits for years while debt will increase to levels well beyond previous targets due to its economic support measures.

+Ardern has been under pressure to ease the lockdown measures with the main opposition National Party saying they were kept on for too long, crippling several small businesses and hurting the economy.

+People who could not make it to weddings, funerals or even visit loved ones had also called on the government to ease curbs sooner.

-Reporting by Praveen Menon and Renju Jose; Editing by Lincoln Feast.
+Additional reporting by Renju Jose; Editing by Lincoln Feast.